thexant/BotReadme/index.md

 - `ping:` - Whether to ping the LFG role (true/false)
 - `grinding:` - Whether to ping the grinding role (true/false)

 Your standby status will be visible to others in the `/active` list, making it easy for them to invite you.
-If your prefernces match another standby user's preferences, the bot will ping you both and suggest you group up, sending a Quick Deploy button with its message.
+If your preferences match another standby user's preferences, the bot will ping you both and suggest you group up, sending a Quick Deploy button with its message.

 ### Voice Channel Integration